 Vision is one of your baby's most precious senses.
 Babies will learn more about the world through their sight than through all their other senses combined.
 As a parent you can do much to aid your child's visual development and growth.
 Your child's eyes are generally examined at birth for signs of major defects.
 This examination is extremely important because the earlier defects are detected, the greater the likelihood of effective treatment.
-Although initially your child may have no signs of eve or vision problems, there is no guarantee that vision difficulties will not occur later.
-A child should be examined by an optometrist before reaching school age.
-Watching your child's vision progress will be a fascinating study and will provide important clues in the detection of vision deficiencies.
-It will also give you an idea on ways of helping your baby's visual development.
+Although initially your child may have no signs of eye or vision problems, there is no guarantee that vision difficulties will not occur later.
+Every child should be examined by an optometrist before reaching school age.
+Watching your child's vision develop can provide important clues in the detection of vision deficiencies.
+Here are some ways you can help your baby's visual development.

-Birth to four months
+Birth to four months.

 At birth a baby sees patterns of light and dark but specific objects are probably blurred.
-During the first four months, your baby should begin to follow slowly moving objects and to direct his or her hand movements.
+During the first four months, your baby should begin to follow slowly moving objects and start to use their vision to direct his or her hand movements.
 The two sides of the body are developed alternately.
 The baby will use the right hand, foot and eye for a few days or weeks, and then use the left side for a time.